Skip to Content

 Assembling the funnel and hose:

 Step 1.
-Cut a hose piece: Cut a 3-foot long piece of hose pipe preferably transparent so you can see when the RV antifreeze is flowing through it.
+Cut a hose piece: Cut a 3-foot-long piece of hose pipe, preferably transparent, so you can see when the RV antifreeze flows through it.

 Step 2.
 Affix a connector: Attach a connector to one end of the hose pipe so that it can attach to the water inlet of the pressure washer easily.

 Step 3.
 Connect the funnel: Fit the funnel on the open end of the hose.
-You can use a heat gun or any other heat source to make the hose softer and easier to fit on the funnel.
+You can use a heat gun or any other heat source to make the hose softer and more accessible to fit on the funnel.

 Putting RV antifreeze inside the pressure washer pump

-Note: For this step, you can also take some help from a friend by asking them to hold the funnel high to make the task easier for you.
+Note: For this step, you can also get help from a friend by asking them to hold the funnel high to make the task easier for you.

-You can leave the RV antifreeze inside the pressure washer before storing it because it will prevent the pump from freezing as well as provide much-needed lubrication to the parts of the pump.
+You can leave the RV antifreeze inside the pressure washer before storing it because it will prevent the pump from freezing and provide much-needed lubrication to the pump parts.

 Taking the Electric Pressure Washer Out of Storage